lumap/Vencord/CONTRIBUTING.md

 - No simple text replace plugins like Let me Google that for you.
 The TextReplace plugin can do this
 - No raw DOM manipulation.
 Use proper patches and React
 - No FakeDeafen or FakeMute
-- No StereoMic
-- No plugins that simply hide or redesign ui elements.
-This can be done with CSS
-- No plugins that interact with specific Discord bots (official Discord apps like Youtube WatchTogether are okay)
 - No selfbots or API spam (animated status, message pruner, auto reply, nitro snipers, etc)
 - No untrusted third party APIs.
 Popular services like Google or GitHub are fine, but absolutely no self hosted ones
-- No plugins that require the user to enter their own API key
 - Do not introduce new dependencies unless absolutely necessary and warranted

 ## Improve Vencord itself